 a.
 Credit shall be awarded consistently according to the published credit policies of the institution and in compliance with NAST standards.
 Institutional policies shall establish the credit hour in terms of time and achievement required.
-The minimum time requirement shall be consistent with or reasonably approximate the following: (1) a semester hour of credit represents at least 3 hours of work each week, on average, for a period of fifteen to sixteen weeks, (2) a quarter hour of credit represents at least 3 hours of work each week for a period of ten or eleven weeks.
+The minimum time requirement shall be consistent with or reasonably approximate the following: (1) a semester hour of credit represents at least 3 hours of work each week, on average, for a period of fifteen to sixteen weeks, (2) a quarter hour of credit represents at least 3 hours of work each week, on average, for a period of fifteen to sixteen weeks, (2) a quarter hour of credit represents at least 3 hours of work each week for a period of ten or eleven weeks.
 Credit for other kinds of academic requirements or offerings that are in different formats, use different modes of delivery, or that are structured to take a different amount of time is computed on the same basis in terms of representing at least the equivalent amount of work.
 Policies concerning achievement shall be consistent with the principle that credit is earned only when curricular, competency, and all other requirements are met and the final examination or equivalent is satisfactorily passed.